andreaswachs/wachswork/src/content/_index.md

 title: Software development and cloud engineering
 ---

-I sometimes write about some small stuff that I have found intersting in software development, cloud engineering or in a topic that I find interesting.
+I sometimes write about some small stuff that I have found interesting in software development, cloud engineering or in a topic that I find interesting.